STACKED BAR PLOT

 Additional options are available for selection.

-By default, the four top items in terms of total Amount of the two periods are plotted, while the other items are aggregated together.
+By default, the seven top items in terms of total value are plotted on the vertical axis and three on the horizontal axis.
+The other items are aggregated together and plotted in light grey color.

 NORMALIZED STACKED PLOT